Personal trainer insurance providers fall into two clean buckets, and your choice depends on which bucket fits the way you actually run your business.

 Bottom Line

 The right pick when your work spans groups, camps, or corporate clients that demand higher limits than the standard $1M/$3M shelf product.
-For solo 1-on-1 work, IFG remains the more efficient choice.
+For solo 1-on-1 work, Insurance Canopy or IFG remains more efficient choices.

 How to Choose: 5 Questions That Settle It